lemon24/reader/docs/guide.rst

 Temporary databases
 ~~~~~~~~~~~~~~~~~~~

-In order to maximize the usefulness temporary databases,
+To maximize the usefulness of temporary databases,
 the database connection is closed (and the data discarded)
 only when calling :meth:`~Reader.close`,
 not when using the reader as a context manager.